Some More Crochet Easter Eggs

 Easter Eggs

-Chocolate Easter Eggs are my favorite sort of chocolate.
-Mini eggs and creme eggs are both very good reasons to look forward to Easter but neither truly beat a large Cadbury’s Dairy Milk (or other Cadbury) egg that has been put in the fridge for at least two hours so that it cracks and crunches as you bite it.
+Chocolate Easter Eggs are my favourite sort of chocolate.
+Mini eggs and creme eggs are both very good reasons to look forward to Easter, but neither truly beats a large Cadbury’s Dairy Milk (or other Cadbury) egg that has been put in the fridge for at least two hours so that it cracks and crunches as you bite it.

-When I was little I used to drink milk out of half a chocolate egg, I thought it was fancy.
-The other half used to get crumbed into a mug and ruined with hot water to make some kind of bad hot chocolate (not so fancy).
+When I was little, I used to drink milk out of half a chocolate egg.
+I thought it was fancy.
+The other half of the chocolate egg was crumbled into a mug and ruined with hot water to make some kind of bad hot chocolate (not so fancy).
 I don’t waste it like that now, I shovel it in my face whilst hiding behind the fridge door.
-Mostly I hide because the chocolate doesn’t belong to me.
-When I’ve finished mine I’m then stealing from the children.
+Mostly, I hide because the chocolate doesn’t belong to me.
+When I’ve finished mine, I’m then stealing from the children.
 Anyway, I shall move on…

-I think they’re cute and I hope you like them too.
+I think these decorated crochet Easter eggs are cute, and I hope you like them too.

 Happy Easter!
 Cute amigurumi Easter eggs.
 Free crochet pattern.